Axia-Tech/AXIA-wiki/docs/general/contributing.md

 community members who demonstrate a record of good contributions may be given write access to the repository.

-Otherwise, Web3 Foundation holds the administrative position and final say on the content that is included.
+Otherwise, AXIACoin Foundation holds the administrative position and final say on the content that is included.
 Specifically, the Technical Education team at the foundation are most directly involved.

 > Check out the